OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 ```
 *TouchID authentication using the Local Authentication Framework (official Apple code sample).*

+#####  Using Keychain Services for Local Authentication

-Additionally, the iOS Keychain APIs can be used to implement local authentication.
-In that case, some secret authentication token is stored securely in the Keychain.
-In other to authenticate to the remote service, the user then needs to unlock the Keychain using their passphrase or fingerprint and obtain the authentication token.
+The iOS Keychain APIs can be used to implement local authentication.
+In that case, some secret authentication token (or other piece of secret data identifying the user) is stored in the Keychain.
+This is commonly implemented by inserting the data into the Keychain using the <code>kSecAccessControlUserPresence</code> policy and a <code>kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly</code> protection class.
+In other to authenticate to the remote service, the user then needs to unlock the Keychain using their passphrase or fingerprint and obtain the secret data (the Keychain mechanism is explained in more detail in the chapter "Testing Data Storage").

 #### Static Analysis